themechanicalguy/DSA-Practise/6.1-Arrays/Subarray-problems/2-subarray-sum-equals-k.md

-# Counting Subarrays with Sum Equal to K
+# LC-560 Subarrays Sum Equals K

 This problem requires us to find the number of contiguous subarrays that sum up to a given target value k.
-I'll present multiple approaches with increasing efficiency, explain each one, and provide a dry run of the optimal approach.

 ## Approach 1: Brute Force (Nested Loops)